dschanoeh/LogFileConverter/README.md

 LogFileConverter is a simple python script that can convert SocketCAN log files (.log or gzipped as .log.gz) to the strict log file syntax that Kayak uses.
 This syntax is still fully compatible to the SocketCAN syntax.
+Support for Vector CANoe .asc log files is in progress.

 Conversion
 ----------